The introduction to the exhibition as it was written by me at Tom Blau Gallery in London 2000:

 express, a vehicle between two capitals.
 Warfare

 leaves its mark on relations between countries.
-I

-think about the influence of cultures on the
+I think about the influence of cultures on the

 cultivation of hatred on the part of different nations

-and the justification of cultures which in one way or
+and the justification of cultures which in one way

-another raise themselves above the rest.
-Are there
+or another raise themselves above the rest.

-any cultures in existence which mean well to
+Are there any cultures in existence which

 … in the same train near Subotica,